teracyhq/dev/README.rst

 Open ``Sublime Text``, add ``workspace/personal/tutorial`` project (Menu: Project -> Add Folder to Project).
 The ``tutorial`` project should be opened and we could start coding now.

 Usually, we need 2 terminal windows: One is used for running Django project and the other one is used for normal commands.
-Just open a new terminal window, change directory to ``chef-dev`` then ``$ vagrant ssh``.
+Just open a new terminal window, change directory to ``teracy-dev`` then ``$ vagrant ssh``.

 A specific Django application should be put under ``apps`` directory.
 We're going to create ``hello`` application:
 ::